SiebenCorgie/spv-patcher/docs/projectdoc.typ

 #let abstract = "
 Vulkan, SysCL as well as OpenCL, can be programmed on the GPU using the SPIR-V format.
 SPIR-V acts as IR between the (high level) programming language (e.g. GLSL, SysCL, OpenCL C / C++) and the graphics driver.
 The SPIR-V programs must be completely defined before they are passed to the graphics driver.
 That is, no driver-side linking of program parts can be assumed.

 The project tries to extend the concept of specialization constants to specialization code.
-This allows shader code to be runtime tranformed by user generated content, or procedurally generated content.
+This allows shader code to be runtime transformed by user generated content, or procedurally generated content.
 "

 #align(center)[